anaseto/goal/docs/Implementation.md

 on the surface, I don't feel comfortable with the second, and SIMD comes at quite a cost in code complexity and portability anyway.

-Also, Go gives us excellent garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
+Also, Go gives us good garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
 I know there are GC libraries for most non-GC languages, but it's still one less thing to worry about.
 As a tradeoff, we cannot catch out of memory errors reliably in programs.

 Even counting the recent generics addition, a downside of Go for implementing